ING Bank review from a long-term customer, financial independence enthusiast, and experienced investor. Is this the bank for Financial Independence?

 They also signed up nearly half a million Aussies for bank accounts in 2019 (thanks barefoot investor!)
 So its actually a sizeable player in the Australian banking industry, and has significant capital behind it to ensure customers satisfaction and safety – which is ultimately linked to total shareholder return, right?

-Whilst I don’t think you get much (if any) interest for money in these accounts, for me the real benefit is that they are pretty much fee free.
+Interest on money in these accounts is basically non-exsistant as they are checking accounts so you typically don’t want to park a lot of money in them – they are transaction accounts so designed for regular money in and money out, and for me the real benefit is that they are pretty much fee-free.
 Of course, you need to consult the ING Orange everyday Product disclosure statement to be truly sure of their fee structure, because I am sure there are some things that might potentially cause you to cop a fee (overdrawn account maybe?) its just that this has never happened to me.

-ING Banks online high interest savings account: Savings maximiser
+ING online high interest savings account: Savings maximiser

-The Savings maximiser is ING Banks high interest online savings account.
-Of course, as official RBA interest rates change, so too does the interest yield on pretty much every banks savings account (and lately the tendency has been for them all to drop).
-Not withstanding, ING Bank still offer a very competitive rate (compared to other banks savings accounts) when you have a linked orange everyday transaction account and meet a few criteria with it;
+The Savings maximiser is ING high interest online savings account.
+Of course, as official RBA interest rates change, so too does the interest yield on pretty much every banks savings account.
+Not withstanding, ING offer a competitive rates (compared to other banks savings accounts) when you have a linked orange everyday transaction account and meet a few criteria with it;

 “Simply deposit your pay of $1,000+ per month and make 5+ card purchases that are settled (not pending) each month to get these benefits the following calendar month.”ING Bank Australia

-In my opinion, it would be great to be able to have multiple savings maximisers linked to the same (or multiple) Orange Everyday accounts, but alas this is not how it works.
-So I personally just have one savings maximiser, and I keep some of my emergency fund here in cash (with the majority of my emergency fund being parked in my mortgage offset account).
+In my opinion, it would be great to be able to have multiple savings maximisers linked to the same (or multiple) Orange Everyday account, but alas this is not how it works.
+So I personally just have one main savings maximiser, and I keep some of my emergency fund here in cash (with the majority of my emergency fund being parked in my mortgage offset account).
+The other savings maximisers have smaller amounts and are used as a combination of sinking funds.

-Check out ING Banks Savings Mazimiser Product Disclosure statement for the full terms and conditions
+Check out ING Savings Mazimiser Product Disclosure statement for the full terms and conditions

 ING Banks mobile application